Claualvarez/clustering/README.md

 [PuTTY SSH client for Mac OSX](https://www.ssh.com/academy/ssh/putty/mac)

-## Connect to apollo2 using ssh -X
+Connect to the VPN, then open a termianl and connect to apollo2 using ssh -X, for example:
+`ssh -X username@apollo2.chemistry.gatech.edu`

 # Clans tutorial